avishaigonen123/CTF_writeups/hackthebox/Dancing/index.md

 ![curl 404](image-1.png)

+### Connecting anonymously to SMB and access WorkShares

 When trying to connect with `smbclient`, with wrong creds, it still let us see all the shared folders, using the `-L` flag.